actions-marketplace-validations/coatl-dev_action-pre-commit-autoupdate/README.md

     pr-branch: 'coatl-dev-pre-commit-autoupdate' # string.
 The branch that contains commits for your pull request.
 Defaults to 'coatl-dev-pre-commit-autoupdate'.
 Optional.
     pr-create: 'yes' # string.
 Whether to create a Pull Request.
 Options: 'yes', 'no'.
 Optional.
     pr-title: 'build(deps): coatl-dev pre-commit autoupdate' # string.
 Title for the pull request.
 Defaults to 'build(deps): coatl-dev pre-commit autoupdate'.
 Optional.
+    pre-commit-skip-hooks: '' # string.
+A comma separated list of hook ids which will be disabled.
     skip-repos: 'repo1|repo2|repo3' # string.
 A list of repos to exclude from autoupdate.
 The repos must be separated by a "pipe" character '|'.
 Defaults to ''.
 Optional.
 ```